metal-by-example/learn-metal-cpp-ios/README.md

 These samples include the **metal-cpp** and **metal-cpp-extensions** libraries.

-Use either the included Xcode project or the UNIX make utility to build the project.
+Use the included Xcode project to build the project.

 This project requires C++17 support (available since Xcode 9.3).